linux-devil/mpc-control/README.md

 ##Model Predictive Control with Latency

+There can be different approach to solve this issue

+  1. Assuming 100ms latency between sensors and processing as an additional constraint in the optimization problem, one can only update actuator constraint as previous timestamp.
+  2. I implemented prediction for the vehicle after 100ms (0.1 seconds) . “dt” value was set for same and prediction was done.
+This implementation is included in line 126-131

+## Tiemstep length and elapsed duration

-To accomplish the 100ms delay requirement, it was set a value of 20 for N and 0.2s for dt in order to have a better and greater predictive estimation.
+It was set a value of 20 for N and 0.2s for dt in order to have a better and greater predictive estimation.
 Also set a max speed value of 65mph to avoid very high speed situations.

 # Dependencies